 Security and Network Settings

-Gurobi Instant Cloud Manager
+Accessing the Cloud Manager

 The architecture is compatible with standard proxy settings using environment variables HTTP_PROXY and HTTPS_PROXY.
 HTTPS_PROXY takes precedence over HTTP_PROXY for https requests.
 The values may be either a complete URL or a "host[:port]", in which case the "http" scheme is assumed.